Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/modes/draw/tool_settings/brushes/draw_brush.rst

 ---------------

-Post-processing methods that are executed on the strokes when you finished drawing, right after releasing the :kbd:`LMB` or pen tip.
+Post-processing methods that are executed on the strokes when you finished drawing, right after releasing the :kbd:`LMB` or :kbd:`Pen` tip.
-You can toggle the use of post-processing using the checkbox on the section panel header.
+You can toggle the use of post-processing using the checkbox in the section panel header.

 Smooth
    Strength of smoothing process on the points location along the stroke.